filecoin-project/fvm-docs/docs/index.md

 The FVM also supports other foreign runtimes and virtual machines.
 Anything that compiles to (WebAssembly (WASM))[https://developer.mozilla.org/en-US/docs/WebAssembly] can theoretically run in the FVM (subject to limits).
 WASM, built for modern web browsers, "provides a way to run code written in multiple languages on the web [including Rust and Go] at near native speed, with client apps running on the web that previously couldn't have done so."

-The FVM is flexible.
-It's not tightly-coupled to Filecoin, so developers can adapt to it in other contexts, such as the Interplanetary File System (IPFS) and Interplanetary Linked Data (IPLD).
+The FVM is flexible, because it's not tightly-coupled to Filecoin, so developers can adapt to it in other contexts, such as the Interplanetary File System (IPFS) and Interplanetary Linked Data (IPLD).

 ## Vision and goals